John Newton Murray

 Brief Life History of John Newton

 John Newton Murray was born about 1810, in North Carolina, United States.
 He married Elizabeth or Betsey Benton Huffaker on 20 December 1858, in Catoosa, Georgia, United States.
-They were the parents of at least 1 son and 2 daughters.
-He lived in Tunnel Hill, Whitfield, Georgia, United States in 1880.
-He died after 1880, in Catoosa, Georgia, United States, at the age of 8190.
+They were the parents of at least 3 sons and 2 daughters.
+He lived in Walker, Georgia, United States in 1850 and Tunnel Hill, Whitfield, Georgia, United States in 1880.
+He died after 1880, in Catoosa, Georgia, United States.

 Photos and Memories (0)